Find Your Ultimate Playground

 • Podcasts

-The growing city of Bakersfield, about two hours north of Los Angeles in California’s southern Central Valley, is full of pleasant surprises.
+The Central Valley city of Bakersfield, about two hours north of Los Angeles along Highway 99, is full of pleasant surprises.
 Once known only for oil and agriculture, Bakersfield—or Bako, as the locals affectionately call it—has become a hub for arts and culture while still retaining the richness of the region’s past.

-Fast-forward to Bakersfield’s citified attractions, including the gallery-filled Arts District, home to the 1930 Fox Theater, where performances range from pop music to film noir.
+Fast-forward to Bakersfield’s citified attractions, including downtown’s gallery-filled Arts District, home to the 1930 Fox Theater, where performances range from pop music to film noir.

 Find out more about hardscrabble musical pioneers like Owens and Merle Haggard with a visit to the Kern County Museum, a collection of 56 historic buildings spread out among grassy lawns.
 You’ll also get a lesson in California’s oil industry: Kern County’s wells pump 70 percent of the state’s “black gold.”
-Afterward, shop for vintage finds at Bakersfield’s Antique Row, then pop over to the swanky Padre Hotel for a cocktail on the rooftop lounge.
+Afterward, shop for vintage finds at Bakersfield’s Antique Row.

-There’s plenty of nature to be had around Bakersfield, too.
+There are plenty of ways to play outdoors in Bakersfield, too.
+Bike or walk along the Kern River Parkway Trail or book a river rafting trip along the Kern River.
 Wildflowers blanket the local grasslands and nearby Tehachapi Range in spring.
 See them in March and April at the 93,000-acre Wind Wolves Preserve, the West Coast’s largest nonprofit nature preserve.
 At any time of year, these vast grasslands are a haven for wildlife and an inspiring place to take a hike or pedal your mountain bike.

 Drive about 120 miles east, and you can step into the spirit of the Wild Wild West in Randsburg, a living ghost town along U.S. Route 395.
 Explore old mines, wander wooden boardwalks, and visit the iconic Owl Cafe, where mining artifacts, prospecting supplies, and desert hospitality bring the distant past to life.